 Christmas Tree Potpourri – Not ready to let go of that amazing Christmas scent yet?
 Why not make easy, natural potpourri using your Christmas tree branches.
 Simply take some clippings from your tree, and try adding dried citrus fruits, cinnamon sticks or cloves.

-If you’ve got a potted Christmas tree, you can grow it on to use next year.
+If you’ve got a pot grown Christmas tree, you can grow it on to use next year.
+Your pot grown tree will benefit from being reacclimatised to colder temperatures before being put back outside.
 As your tree grows you will need to check to see if it needs to be replanted in a larger pot, once it is too big for a pot it can be planted in the ground.
+Once outside, keep your pot grown tree well watered during prolonged dry, hot spells.
+It may also benefit from a feed during the growing season.